cookie-status/cookie-status-dev/content/glossary.md

 ---

+#### PageGraph

+[PageGraph](https://github.com/brave/brave-browser/wiki/PageGraph) is a tool built for the Brave browser, which analyzes the way in which a web document operates (and is operated on) within the browser.

+PageGraph builds a representation of things like node changes, network requests, and script execution, so that this research could be used to, for example, optimize the privacy-preserving feature restrictions of the browser that produced the graph.

+---

 #### Quantum

 The browser engine used by the latest versions of the Firefox browser.
 It's an improved / redesigned iteration of Firefox's original **Gecko** engine.